 1872 – Railway General Parcel Stamps

 Newspaper delivery services were mainly aimed at the newspaper manufacturers, and it wasn’t until the 1870s that parcel services were made available to the general public.
-The London & South Western Railway may have been the first company to introduce a parcel delivery service (c.
-1872), but we have no examples of this to show you.
-By the end of the 1870s most railway companies had a parcel service.
-As with the railway newspaper stamps, the designs of these parcel stamps varied greatly, again making them very collectable.
+The London & South Western Railway, along with several other railways, had introduced Newspaper Parcel stamps in 1855, and may have been the first company to introduce a parcel delivery service (c.
+1872).

 It is interesting to note that passenger luggage which was sent in advance of the passenger’s journey was sent under the Parcel Stamp system (rather than being part of the Luggage System), resulting in more railway stamp varieties.